bpacholek/composer-custom-directory/README.md

 A composer plugin, to install differenty types of composer packages in custom directories outside the default composer default installation path which is in the `vendor` folder.

-Based & heavily influenced by repository by @mnsami: https://github.com/mnsami/composer-custom-directory-installer (Moved outside of a fork due to slow or no maintenance by the original author.)
+Based & heavily influenced by repository by `mnsami`: https://github.com/mnsami/composer-custom-directory-installer (Moved outside of a fork due to slow or no maintenance by the original author.)